Class of 2025

-- Registering and taking the PSAT in the fall
+- Registering and taking the online PSAT in the fall

-- Taking the ACT in the spring (at Chaparral during the school day - no registration required)
+- Taking the online ACT with writing in the spring (at Chaparral during the school day - no registration required)

 - Taking the SAT (optional but highly encouraged; must register through CollegeBoard.org)

-Students will explore post-high school options and plan by:
+Students will explore post-high school options and plans by:

 - How to accurately read transcripts